mustafakbaser/ManagementApp/README.md

 ## Overview

-This repository contains the code for a Work Order Management System built using ASP.NET Core with PostgreSQL.
-The system provides functionalities for managing work orders, including creating, editing, and viewing work orders, with role-based access control and user management.
+Work Order Management System developed with ASP.NET Core and PostgreSQL.
+The system is designed to streamline the management of work orders within an organization, offering robust features for task assignment, progress tracking, and reporting.
+Key functionalities include:

+- **Work Order Creation and Editing:** Allows users to create new work orders and edit existing ones with ease.
+- **Role-Based Access Control:** Ensures appropriate access levels for different user roles, including Managers, Engineers, Foremen, and Human Resources.
+- **Dynamic Status Management:** Provides real-time updates on work order statuses with customizable options.
+- **Data Integrity and Security:** Implements secure authentication mechanisms and data validation to maintain integrity.

+The system aims to enhance operational efficiency by providing a user-friendly interface and comprehensive task management capabilities.
+It is well-suited for companies seeking to optimize their work order processes and improve overall productivity.

 ## Prerequisites